 As I was walking across the Ball State University campus, outside Bracken library, I heard a young woman remark about her composition instructor, “She says my writing doesn’t make sense.
 But I write poetry and it’s not supposed to make sense.”
 That remark told me a lot about many students' attitude toward poetry.
 Many students begin with notion that poetry is "not supposed to make sense," while others believe that somehow it might make sense to a teacher.

 Aspiring Poets Need to Know Better

-If you are a beginning poet, you might do well to consider the following oath, which I have recreated, based on the Hippocratic Oath to which physicians swear at the beginning of their careers.
+If you are a beginning poet, or a mid-level beginner, (even seasoned, published poets could benefit from this oath), you might do well to consider the following oath, which I have recreated, based on the Hippocratic Oath to which physicians swear at the beginning of their careers.